apache/ozone-site/CONTRIBUTING.md

 2. Install [docker compose](https://docs.docker.com/compose/install/).

 3. Run `docker compose up` from the repository root.
-  - **Note**: This will continue to use the last built version of the `ozone-site-dev` image, which saves time on future runs.
+  - **Note**: This will continue to use the last locally built version of the `ozone-site-dev` image, which saves time on future runs.
     - Run `docker compose up --build` to rebuild the image and incorporate any package dependency updates that may have been committed since the last build.

 4. Preview the website at `localhost:3000` in your browser.